MarDom15/Fraude_Detection/README.md

 ### Building an MLOps Pipeline:
 1. **CI/CD with Jenkins:** Automates code integration and deployment.

+1. Install Jenkins and Prerequisites

+Before starting, ensure that Jenkins is installed and set up on your machine or server.
+- Install Jenkins: If you haven't already, you can follow the official Jenkins installation instructions.
+- Configure Jenkins: Once Jenkins is installed, access the UI at http://localhost:8080 (by default).
+- Install necessary plugins: Go to Manage Jenkins > Manage Plugins, and make sure the following plugins are installed:

+                - Git (if you use Git for version control)
+                - Pipeline (required to create Jenkins pipelines)
+                - Docker (if Docker is used in your pipeline)

+2. Create a New Pipeline Job

+G1- o to the Jenkins dashboard and click New Item in the left sidebar.
+2- Name your job (e.g., FraudDetectionPipeline).
+3- Select the Pipeline option (this will allow you to create a pipeline using a Jenkinsfile).
+4- Click OK.

+3. Configure the Pipeline Job

+Define the Git Repository
+If your project is hosted on a Git repository (e.g., GitHub, GitLab), configure the connection to that repository:
+1- In the Pipeline section, under Definition, select Pipeline script from SCM.
+2- In SCM, choose Git.
+3-In Repository URL, provide the URL of your Git repository (e.g., https://github.com/username/repository.git).
+4- Add credentials if needed (username/password or SSH key).
+5- In Branch to build, specify the branch you want to use (e.g., main or master).

 2. **Docker Hub:** Stores Docker images for easy access.

 ---